 With the changing landscape of combat operations, and the mandate to provide up to 72 hours of prolonged care in the field, sicker patients will present to forward deployed MTFs.
 These patients have potential for significant ischemia-reperfusion injury with resultant AKI and acute respiratory distress syndrome (ARDS).
 Therefore, there is a critical need to develop a single ‘bridge’ extracorporeal life support (ECLS) device that can be used in patients with both AKI and ARDS.
 The goal of this bridge therapy is to keep patients alive until more definitive support and transport can be achieved.
 This device must be able to fully support CO2 removal while replacing the function of the kidneys through a standard dialysis catheter, and include the ability to use each mode separately.
 The research project award recipient was selected from the Offerors who responded to MTEC’s 17-09-Prototype Development for Extracorporeal Life Support (ECLS) Request for Project Proposals (17-09-ECLS).

-Development of Multi-Functional Extracorporeal Life Support (ECLS) System for Lung and Kidney Support: Pneuma-K ECLS System
+Development of Multi-Functional Extracorporeal Life Support (ECLS) System for Lung and Kidney Support: Pneuma-K ECLS System (Project Completed)

 Project Team: Human Biomed, Inc., University of Vermont, Burlington